-When using AccessDiff to compare Access databases you must meet the following system requirements.
+When using the AccessDiff Access DB Compare Tool to compare Access databases you must meet the following system requirements.

 - Windows 98 SE, Windows 2000 with SP4, Windows ME, Windows XP with SP2, Windows 7, Windows 8, Windows 10, Windows 2000 Server with SP4, Windows Server 2003, Windows Server 2008, Windows Server 2012, or Windows Server 2016

 - 64MB RAM